jlinoff/pam/PROPOSAL.md

 > The major version number is the signal, but a version number is not a
 > warning.
 Users upgrade without reading, and the first symptom otherwise is a
 > vault that will not open on the device they happen to be holding.
+>
+> **Carry the durable record identifier in the same migration.** It is the
+> other outstanding schema change (see Open questions, and item 7), it is
+> equally breaking, and every format migration reopens the lockout window
+> described above.
+One migration that adds authentication *and* record IDs
+> costs users one disruption; two migrations cost them two.

 Found while investigating a flaky unit test, and worth recording even though it is not part of the breach work.